3DCoded/Happy-Hare/Multi-MMU.md

 ### 4. Update `[mmu_sensors]`

 A default Happy Hare setup will define a single pin for each sensor.
 However in a multi-mmu setup it is possible for some sensors to be "per-unit".
 These include: `gate_switch_pin`, `sync_feedback_tension_pin` and `sync_feedback_compression_pin`.
 For these sensors you can specify a list of pins in the order of MMU units.
-For example, here is a setup for 2x Box Turtle each with it's own "hub" aka gate_sensor and "turtle neck" aka sync-feedback sensors:
+<br>For example, here is a setup for 2x Box Turtle each with it's own "hub" aka gate_sensor and "turtle neck" aka sync-feedback sensors:
 ```yml
 [mmu_sensors]
 pre_gate_switch_pin_0: ^mmu:MMU_PRE_GATE_0